Configurable Power Manager¶

 System Requirements

-• Support and enable the BIOS functionality to delegate c-states and p-states control to the operating system
+Support and enable the BIOS functionality to delegate

-• intel_idle or acpi_idle module
+intel_idle module

-• 3rd and 4th Generation Intel® Xeon® Scalable Processors
+3rd and 4th Generation Intel® Xeon® Scalable Processors

-Power Manager Installation
+Power Manager Installation¶

 The installation follows the standard procedure to install a StarlingX application.

-(keystone_admin)]$ system application-upload /usr/local/share/applications/helm/kubernetes-power-manager-<VERSION>.tgz
+(keystone_admin)]$ system application-upload /usr/local/share/applications/helm/kubernetes-power-manager-<version>.tgz

 (keystone_admin)]$ system application-apply kubernetes-power-manager

-2. The namespace, service accounts, RBAC rules and CRDs in Kubernetes are all provided by the Power Manager project.
+The namespace, service accounts, RBAC rules and CRDs in Kubernetes are all provided by the Power Manager project.

 Resource Type